The lowdown (in their own words...)

 The star performers

-Asset finance and leasing; Aviation; Commercial litigation; Commodities: physicals; Fraud: civil; Insurance and reinsurance litigation; Insurance: corporate and regulatory; M&A: smaller deals, up to £50m; Oil and gas; Personal injury: defendant; Professional negligence; Shipping.
+Asset finance and leasing; Aviation; Commercial litigation; Commodities: physicals; EU and competition; Fraud: civil; Insurance and reinsurance litigation; Insurance: corporate and regulatory; M&A: smaller deals, up to £50m; Personal injury: defendant; Power (including electricity, nuclear and renewables); Professional negligence; Oil and gas; Shipping; Travel: regulatory and commercial.

 A day in the life of...